elifantova/english-for-designers/03-story-telling/index.md

 ## Showing up anyway

-This story is not about a perfect design, or a big success, but about what happens when things don’t quite go your way.
+This is not about a perfect design, or a big success, but about what happens when things don’t quite go your way.

 ## It starts with a concept.